maindotmarcell/Grocelist-client/README.md

 ### Authentication and Group Management -  Marcell Munnich
 User can register and login

+**Note: Register still requires client-side validation**

-Users can also add people into a group and create group grocery list
+Users can create/delete groups and create invitations to add other users

 ### Add Personal Todo - Assigned to Asadul Islam Symon
 Users can add and delete  in personal todo and view them on the dashboard